ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/switch-commands-credentials.dotnet.markdown

 # Commands : How to switch commands credentials?

-By default, commands available directly in store are working with credentials that were setup for that store.
+By default, commands available directly in store are working with credentials that were set up for that store.
 To use different credentials for commands use **With** method.

 ## Syntax